Study in the U.S.

 Study in the U.S.A

-Thailand now ranks 15th among the countries that send university students to the United States, according to the Open Doors 2011 report.
-The number of Thai students enrolled in U.S. institutions of higher education in 2010/11 was 8,236, a slight 3 percent decrease compared to the previous year.
+Thailand now ranks 20th among the countries that send university students to the United States, according to the Open Doors 2013 report.
+The number of Thai students enrolled in U.S. institutions of higher education is 7,314.

-Fifty-two percent of all Thais are studying at the graduate level.
-Thirty percent are enrolled in undergraduate programs.
-Eight percent are listed as non-degree programs, while ten percent are on Optional Practical Training (OPT).
+Forty-eight percent of all Thais studying in the US are studying at the graduate level.
+Thirty-six percent are enrolled in undergraduate programs.
+Seven percent are listed as non-degree programs, while nine percent are there on Optional Practical Training (OPT).

 For more helpful information on studying in the United States, please consult the following publications: